OnePlc/PLC_X_Faq/docs/book/create-module.md

 For opensource projects, you can use [packagist.org](https://packagist.org) and [composer](https://getcomposer.org) to package and distribute your package.
-Also composer handles autoloading and integration of your new "Blog" module into onePlace.
+Also composer handles autoloading and integration of your new "Faq" module into onePlace.

-Before you start, check `composer.json` within your "Blog" module directory and make all changes you want to the file for publishing (like change name, customize description and so on)
+Before you start, check `composer.json` within your "Faq" module directory and make all changes you want to the file for publishing (like change name, customize description and so on)

 * Publish your module on [github.com](https://github.com) with an open licence
 * Go to [packagist.org](https://packagist.org) and submit your new module
 * Add your new package to oneplace with composer as shown on packagist.org

 Your new module is now available in onePlace !
-As with Blog, go to /update and perform the updates to run your `install.sql` so your module "Blog" is fully installed in onePlace!
+As with Faq, go to /update and perform the updates to run your `install.sql` so your module "Faq" is fully installed in onePlace!

 Congrats and have Fun with your new module